Bhooloham

 Story & Plot Summary: Bhooloham

-Quick Plot Summary: Bhooloham is a Action, Romance film that delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2015, Bhooloham is a Action, Romance film directed by N. Kalyanakrishnan.
+The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
+This summary provides a scannable look at the movie's central conflict involving Ravi Mohan.

 Ending Explained: Bhooloham

-The final moments of Bhooloham reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Bhooloham reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Bhooloham?